GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Can General MLLMs Perform Geospatial Reasoning?

 However, on the more challenging RSVG dataset, even with reasoning prompts, the model almost never engages in explicit reasoning, directly outputting answers without any preceding reasoning process.
 Among the 1,227 test samples, only one contained non-empty reasoning content before the ``\textit{\textless answer\textgreater}'' tag.
 This observation highlights that \textbf{\textit{the geospatial reasoning capability of general MLLMs remains extremely limited.}}

-For the model after supervised fine-tuning (SFT) on the GeoZero-Instruct dataset (notably, without any CoT data), we observe that while the model becomes more familiar with geospatial scenes, leading to improved performance, its reasoning ability is entirely lost.
-During SFT, the model tends to memorize simple question-answering patterns, which limits its capacity for thinking.
-This underscores the importance of using reinforcement learning (RL) to activate the geospatial reasoning capabilities of MLLMs.

-In contrast, our GeoZero framework, even without any reinforcement fine-tuning (RFT) on individual datasets, consistently produces explicit reasoning traces while improving accuracy.
+In contrast, our GeoZero framework, consistently produces explicit reasoning traces while improving accuracy.
 On the UCM dataset, the reasoning activation rate is slightly below 100\%, likely because some samples are too simple to require reasoning.
-On the more complex RSVG dataset, GeoZero demonstrates full activation of geospatial reasoning, reaching a 100\% reasoning rate. \textbf{\textit{These findings further validate the rationale behind our research motivation.}} When applying RFT, both overall performance and the accuracy of reasoned samples improve, despite a slight decrease in the thinking activation rate, possibly due to the model becoming more familiar with the dataset.
+On the more complex RSVG dataset, GeoZero demonstrates full activation of geospatial reasoning, reaching a 100\% reasoning rate. \textbf{\textit{These findings further validate the rationale behind our research motivation.}}

 Figure~\ref{lst:think_activation} presents the Python code used to detect explicit reasoning traces in model outputs and compute their corresponding activation rate.
 Representative reasoning examples for different models on the UCM and RSVG datasets have been shown in Figure~\ref{fig:reason_examples_ucm}–\ref{fig:reason_examples_rsvg}.